 Where are the nearest hotels?

-Click here for a list of local Preferred Hotel Partners
+Click here for a list of our hotel partners.

 How can I bring my event to the Florida State Fairgrounds?

 The Fairgrounds facilities can meet the needs of any event, large or small.
 Our management, staff and contracted service providers offer custom-tailored programs to facilitate the success of your event.
 See our Venue Information for detailed information about our buildings and accommodations.

 1. Fill out an event request form.
 CLICK here for an event request form

 2. Email the event request form to Janice.Riley@FloridaStateFair.com or fax it to (813) 740-3504.

 An estimate will be provided based on your needs.
 If you have any questions or concerns, please contact our Sales Department at (813) 621-7821 ext.
 4218 or 4395.